giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot-own-data.md

     The code is correct, but it doesn't get executed and no answer is returned.

-In this case, we need to refine our question as follows:
+In this case, I refined my question as follows:
 * User: "*What is the CO2 emission ratio between United States and Germany in 2018?
 Return the value of the result*"
 * Assistant: "*Executed the code `df[(df['Entity'] == 'United States') & (df['Year'] == 2018)]['Annual CO₂ emissions from land-use change per capita'].values[0] / df[(df['Entity'] == 'Germany') & (df['Year'] == 2018)]['Annual CO₂ emissions from land-use change per capita'].values[0]`.
 The CO2 emission ratio between the United States and Germany in 2018 is approximately -2.1965.*"
     ![q6](https://raw.githubusercontent.com/giasemidis/giasemidis.github.io/master/_posts/figures/chatgpt-plot-owndata-q6.png)